-What motivates the present work is a discrepancy between the two main ways to make progress towards the generalized Ramanujan conjecture.
-The best pointwise, uniform bounds (i.e., valid for any given representation $\pi$) rely on properties of $L$-functions; without further assumptions, the record at unramified places $v$ (due to Luo--Rudnick--Sarnak \cite{luo1995selberg} and Rudnick--Sarnak \cite{rudnick1996zeros}, respectively Kim--Sarnak \cite[Appendix 2]{kim2003functoriality}) is
+What motivates the present work is a discrepancy between the two main ways to make progress towards the GRC.
+On the one hand, the best pointwise bounds (i.e., valid for any given representation $\pi$) rely on estimating sums of Dirichlet coefficients of Rankin--Selberg and symmetric power $L$-functions.
+Without further assumptions, the record at unramified places $v$ of $\Q$ is